-The CRASH seemed to come out of nowhere, spiralling out of the darkest corner of the room with so much force that tiny chunks of rock started to crumble from the walls.
+The CRASH seemed to come out of nowhere, spiralling out of the darkest corner of the room with so much force that it made tiny chunks of rock crumble from the walls.

 The cameras panned to him.
 Tony sighed.

 The source of the noise, as it happened, was a member of the production team tipping over a table.
 Obviously, the cameras had cropped him out, but when Tony was facing the corner where the sound had come from, he was staring the guy straight in the face.
-The production worker, whose name was Dave, was grinning cheerfully at Tony in a manner that somehow suggested that standing in the dusty wreck of a shitty hospital ward was just how he’d wanted to spend his Saturday night.
-He’d only had his job for three months, and the novelty of being part of a world-famous TV programme obviously hadn’t worn off yet.
+The production worker, whose name was Dave, was grinning cheerfully at Tony, as if standing in the dusty wreck of a shitty hospital ward was just how he’d wanted to spend his Saturday night.
+He’d only had his job for three months, and the novelty of being part of a world-famous TV programme clearly hadn’t worn off yet.
 No matter how many times he was downtrodden by his boss, Dave somehow always managed to keep hold of a few shreds of optimism, and Tony envied him for it.

 “Did I do good?”
 Dave asked.
 “Did it sound like a ghost?”